nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->There are only 10 types of people in the world: those that understand binary, those that don’t, and those that didn't expect a ternary joke.
+>Fear is not the only emotion Chuck Norris can smell.
+He can also detect hope, as in 'I hope I don't get a roundhouse kick from Chuck Norris.'
 <!-- /joke -->

-*Last update: Sun, 09 May 2021 07:22:35 GMT*
+*Last update: Sun, 09 May 2021 08:23:52 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)